starwolves/space/README.md

-A multi-threaded sci-fi community game server written in Rust with the [Bevy ECS](https://bevyengine.org/) game engine.
-Made to exclusively communicate with the official moddable Space Frontiers client made with the [Godot Engine](https://godotengine.org/).
+A moddable multi-threaded sci-fi community game server written in Rust with the [Bevy ECS](https://bevyengine.org/) game engine.
+Made to communicate exclusively with the official moddable Space Frontiers client which is being built with the [Godot Engine](https://godotengine.org/).
 This game server is designed to run on modern processors that have multiple CPU cores.

 ### Features